 Save Money by Reducing Lawn Size

+Many homeowners obsess over controlling lawn weeds, and their obsession drives them to spend money unnecessarily on weed killers such as crabgrass killers.
 If they are successful in these witch-hunts against weeds, the result is a monoculture.
 But the experts, including Paul James of HGTV, counsel us to accept a certain percentage of weeds in the lawn.
 Their argument is that lawns with some diversity remain healthier than lawns reduced to a monoculture.

 This argument goes doubly when the "weed" in question is clover, as I point out in my article on clover lawns.
 Clover is a nitrogen-fixer, sharing this ability with other cover crops in the pea family.
 Clover will fertilize your lawn at no cost, thereby freeing you from adhering to a lawn-fertilizing schedule, and saving you from spending money on chemical fertilizers.

 Two questions may have popped into your mind at this point:

 - How do I go about reducing the size of my lawn?
 I do not wish to spray harsh chemicals on the grass to kill it because I want to be able to allow my children and/or pets to play in this area.